 In normal clinical trials, some people get the treatment that is being tested and the rest get standard treatment.
 Normally, each new treatment needs its own clinical trial with a separate group of participants.

 Our researchers want to see whether it is possible to use a ‘cohort multiple randomised clinical trial’ – or cmRCT – design to test new treatments that could be used to prevent miscarriage.
 Instead of setting up separate trials for different treatments, the team will use Tommy’s Net to gather together one large group of women, called a cohort, that can be used to test many different treatments.
 The idea is that new treatments could be given to different, randomly picked groups of women from the cohort, with their outcomes being compared to those of the women in the cohort who received ‘regular’ treatment.
 This will mean that researchers don’t have to recruit new people for each trial, saving time and money.

 To test this new process, Tommy’s researchers want to carry out a small ‘pilot’ study to find out whether the cmRCT design does indeed give them the information they need to assess the effectiveness of a new treatment.
 In this study, women with a history of recurrent pregnancy loss will be tested for vitamin D deficiency prior to pregnancy and will be treated where necessary.
 The team hope that this ‘test and treat’ strategy will improve the chances of these women having a successful live birth.

 Following the pilot study, our researchers want to carry out other small trials to quickly find out which new treatments show most promise and should be investigated further in larger, definitive clinical trials.

 What difference will this project make?

-Our researchers hope that this new way of conducting clinical trials will make miscarriage research much easier and faster.
-This could mean that treatments and tests could reach women across the UK sooner, helping to reduce the number of miscarriages in the future.
+Our researchers hope that this new way of conducting clinical trials will make miscarriage research much easier and faster, allowing new tests and treatments to be rolled out quickly to women across the UK.

 Thanks for your interest in our research